-Statistical analysis
+2.13 Statistical analysis

 No statistical methods were used to predetermine sample size.
-Differences between two unpaired groups were assessed using two-tailed t-tests when following a normal distribution and Mann-Whitney Rank sum test if normality test failed.
-Differences comparing 3 groups, when normally distributed were assessed using one-way ANOVA with Student-Newman-Keuls post-hoc test and using one-way ANOVA on ranks (Dunn's method post-hoc) when data were not normally distributed.
+Differences between two unpaired groups were assessed using twotailed t-tests when following a normal distribution and Mann-Whitney Rank sum test if normality test failed.
+Differences comparing three groups, when normally distributed were assessed using one-way analysis of variance (ANOVA) with Student-Newman-Keuls post hoc test and using one-way ANOVA on ranks (Dunn's method post hoc) when data were not normally distributed.
 All statistical tests were performed using sigma stat 3.5 software (Systat Software, Inc).
-Variability in all plots and graphs is presented as the s.e.m.
-All P < 0.05 were considered to be significant. \P < 0.05; $P \le 0.01$ ; $\#P \le 0.001$ .
-Summary statistics are depicted in Supplemental Tables S2-9.
+Variability in all plots and graphs is presented as the S.E.M.
+All P < 0.05 were considered to be significant.
+P < 0.05; $P \le 0.01$; ${}^{\#}P \le 0.001$.
+Summary statistics are depicted in Supplementary material online, Tables S2-S9.
 To determine a relation between ECG measures and BCAAs in the KORA population, linear regression models were fitted, adjusting for sex.
 Multiplicative interaction terms showed no statistical interactions with age or sex, and interaction terms were removed from the final models.
 All statistical analyses in KORA were performed using STATA 12.0 (StataCorp LP, College Station, TX, USA).

-Results
+3. Results